joeknock90/Single-GPU-Passthrough/README.md

 ### Matoking
 For the Nvidia ROM patcher.
 Making passing the boot gpu to the VM without GPU bios problems.
-Patching the rom is no longer required but I never would have written this guide without the original work so I'm keeping him here.
+Patching the rom is no longer required but I never would have written this guide without the original work so I'm keeping them here.

 ### Sporif
 For diagnosing, developing, and testing methods to successfully rebind the EFI-Framebuffer when passing the video card back to the host OS.